John Y. Brown Jr.: Basketball ventures

 After folding the Colonels, Brown stated that basketball was not the kind of business he wanted to be involved in.
 Despite this declaration, he purchased half-ownership in the NBA's Buffalo Braves later in 1976.
 The Braves had posted a dismal 30–52 record in the 1975–76 season, and Brown immediately set out to make moves that would improve the franchise's fortunes in the next season.
 He re-signed All Star guard Randy Smith, who had threatened to leave as a free agent, then traded the club's first-round draft pick to the Milwaukee Bucks for center Swen Nater.
 In a single day, he made two significant trades.
 In the first, he swapped reigning Rookie of the Year Adrian Dantley for the Indiana Pacers' Billy Knight, who was second in the league in scoring the previous season.
 Four hours later, he acquired Nate "Tiny" Archibald from the New York Nets for George Johnson and a first-round draft pick in 1979.
 In 1977, Brown purchased the remaining share of the team from the owner Paul Snyder.

 The following year, Brown traded franchises with Boston Celtics owner Irv Levin.
-The move allowed Levin to move his franchise to his home state of California, while giving Brown ownership of one of the league's most storied franchises.
+The move allowed Levin to move his franchise to his home state of California, while giving Brown ownership of the league's most storied franchise.
 Two weeks before the swap of franchises was made official, details of a six-player trade between the two were reported.
 Boston sent Freeman Williams, Kevin Kunnert, and Kermit Washington to the Braves for "Tiny" Archibald, Billy Knight, and Marvin Barnes.
 The move turned Boston fans against Brown, both because Kunnert and Washington were seen as key pieces of the team's future and because team president and legendary former coach Red Auerbach publicly stated that he was not consulted about the trade.
 The relationship between Brown and Auerbach worsened with Brown's decision to trade three first-round draft picks that Auerbach had planned to use to rebuild the franchise for Bob McAdoo.
 Again, Brown made the trade without consulting Auerbach.
 Auerbach almost left Boston to take a job with the New York Knicks as a result.
 Brown eventually sold his interest in the team to co-owner Harry Mangurian in 1979.

 Brown and his first wife divorced in 1977.
 On March 17, 1979, he married former Miss America and CBS sportscaster Phyllis George.
 The ceremony was performed by Norman Vincent Peale.
 Brown and George had two children, Lincoln Tyler George Brown and Pamela Ashley Brown.
+Pamela would later become a major journalist for CNN after joining the network in 2021.